comarin444/ME-405-Term-Project/README.md

   <img width="600" src="/images/KinematicAnalysis.png">
 </p>

 To calculate the $\theta$ and $\alpha$ for a given pair of X and Y points, we adapted the Newton-Raphson method for approximating the roots of a function.
 This method first finds the slope of a tangent line at a "guessed" value of a given function.
 Then, the root of that line is calculated and a vertical line is drawn until it intersects with the function curve.
-At this point, a new tangent line is made and the process is repeated.
+At this point, a new tangent line is drawn and the process is repeated.
 This process can be visualized in the following GIF from Wikimedia (https://commons.wikimedia.org/wiki/File:Newton-Raphson_method.gif):
 <p align="center">
   <img width="600" src="/images/NewtonRaphsonEx.gif">
 </p>